-First, select the column of text entries you want to convert to dates.
-Switch to the ‘Data’ tab in the Ribbon and click the ‘Text to Columns’ option in the Data Tools group.
+First, select the range of text entries you want to convert to dates.
+Then, go to the ‘Data’ tab in the Ribbon and click the ‘Text to Columns’ option in the Data Tools group.

-The Text to Columns wizard appears.
+The Text to Columns wizard will appear.
 On step 1 of the Text to column wizard, choose the ‘Delimited’ option under Original data type and click ‘Next’.

 In step 2, uncheck all ‘Delimiters’ boxes and click Next.

 In the final step of the wizard, select ‘Date’ under Column data format and choose your date format from the drop-down list next ‘Dates’, and click the ‘Finish’ button.
-In our case, we are converting the text dates formatted as “01 02 1995” (day month year), so we select ‘DMY’ from the drop-down box.
+In our case, we are converting the text dates represented as “01 02 1995” (day month year), so we choose ‘DMY’ from the ‘Date:’ drop-down list.

-Now, Excel converts your text strings to dates and displays right-aligned in the cells.
+Now, Excel converts your text dates to actual dates and displays them right-aligned in the cells.

-Note: When using the Text to Column method, all of your text strings should be formatted identically.
+Note: Before you start using Text to Column feature, make sure all your text strings are in an identical format, otherwise texts won’t be converted.
 For instance, if some of your text dates are formatted like month/day/year (MDY) format while others are day/month/year (DMY), and when you choose ‘DMY’ in step 3, you would get incorrect results.
 Like it is shown in the below picture.

 Converting Complex Text string to Date

-Text to Columns features come in handy when you want to convert complex text strings to dates.
+Text to Columns feature comes in handy when you want to convert complex text strings to dates.
 It allows you to use the delimiters to identify where your data should be split and displayed across 2 or more columns.
-For that, you’ll have to use both the Text to Columns wizard and Excel DATE function.
+And combine the split parts of dates into whole date using DATE function.